chedjou03/aws-bootcamp-cruddur-2023/journal/week4.md

 ---
 ##  Lambda fuction to insert new user in RDS table

-had this lamda function attached to my cognito user pole, that will be run every time a new user in confirmed in our user pool. the purpose of that lambda function is to insert the newly confirm user in the rds users table
+had this lamda function attached to my cognito user pole, that will be run every time a new user in confirmed in our user pool. the purpose of that lambda function is to insert the newly confirm user in the rds users table. in order for my lambda funtion to accesst my RDS, I have to got attached this IAM policy "AWSLambdaVPCAccessExecutionRole" to the role attached to my lambda, so that my lambda could have access to all the ressource within mu VPC, and I also have to add my lambda fucton to the same VPC, subnet as my RDD

 ``` python
 import json